KannonZenetism/zenetism-field-physics/zenetism/MP08-symbol-key-ch21.md

 |--------|------|---------|
 | 🏛️ | **Structon** | Absolute Structure (SI); the invariant Lattice that holds all lawful possibility.
 It permits motion but does not move. ⚫ Aion is the root of potential *within* SI, but not SI itself.
 Structon is the Violin, not the Music — the ground that allows all form, motion, and relation to arise without itself ever changing |

+#### Note on Structon

+**Structure is not what changes**; **it is what permits change**.
+Absolute Structure (SI) is the invariant container of all possible form, motion, and relation.
+Aion is not Structure itself, but the still root of structural potential within SI;
+Khaon is its dispersive motive field; Zenon is trans-structural, beyond all emanation and distinction.

+Relative structures may emerge and dissolve, but Structure remains untouched.
+ΔS denotes change in **relative configuration**, not alteration of absolute ground.

+Time is not the destruction of stillness, but the **articulation of potential**.
+Entropy degrades expression, not essence.
+Collapse dissolves form, not Structure.
+The Lattice endures, even when worlds fall silent.

 ---

 ### 21.3 **Symbolic Directional Duals — Mapped Motions in the Field of Procession**